About integer-valued variants of the theta and 6j symbols: Classical version

-Let us consider the four semi-perimeters of the non-planar quadrilaterals defined by a tetrahedron (see fig.~\ref{tetrahedronT}): $p_{12} = (a + b + d + e)/2$, $p_{23} = (b + c + e + f)/2$, $p_{31} = (a + c + d + f)/2$.
-For each choice of such a quadrilateral, the $\tet$ function is invariant when its arguments, that are also edges entering the chosen quadrilateral, are simultaneously shifted as follows by the corresponding semi-perimeter:

-Proof: Using the relation between the function $\tet$ and the $6j$ symbols (see eq.~{\ref{hedfrom6j}), one obtains the above property from the fact that the later are invariant under the same transformation (Regge symmetry).
-For a modern treatment of Regge symmetries, see \cite{Boalch}.
+{\bf Regge symmetry of the function $\tet$.} Let us consider the four semi-perimeters of the non-planar quadrilaterals defined by a tetrahedron (see fig.~\ref{tetrahedronT}): $p_{12} = (a + b + d + e)/2$, $p_{23} = (b + c + e + f)/2$, $p_{31} = (a + c + d + f)/2$. {\proposition{} For each choice of such a quadrilateral, the $\tet$ function is invariant when its arguments, that are also edges entering the chosen quadrilateral, are simultaneously shifted as follows by the corresponding semi-perimeter: } Proof: Using the relation between the function $\tet$ and the $6j$ symbols (see eq.~{\ref{tetfrom6j}), one obtains the above property from the fact that the latter are known to be invariant under the same transformation (Regge symmetry).
+For a modern treatment of these symmetries, see \cite{Boalch}.